lukemurray/NgHierarchicalSelector/README.md

-Angular hierarchical-selector directive
+Angular tree-selector directive
 =======================================

 Hierarchical (or tree) selector for AngularJS.
 It can either have the whole data structure (a tree) passed to it or set to asynchronously load each level via a callback.
-It also allows auto-complete searching of the tree, optional multiple selection and kayboard navigation.
+It also allows auto-complete searching of the tree, optional multiple selection and keyboard navigation.

 ### Features
 - Select data from a hierarchical/tree structure